 - TESL stands for Teaching English as a Second Language.
 This generally refers to people who may live in an English-speaking community, such as the majority of the United States, but whose primary language is not English.
-This frequently refers to students in the K-12 age group.
+These programs frequently focus on students in the K-12 age group.

 - TEFL stands for Teaching English as a Foreign Language.
 This refers to teaching students living in non-English speaking communities or foreign countries to speak English.
 This might be in an international school setting, with an organization, in an international university setting, or even within corporations.

 - ESOL stands for English to Speakers of Other Languages.
-While this has a lot in common with TESL, this often refers to programs outside the K-12 setting, such as classes for adult students either in a college or night school setting or otherwise.
+While this has a lot in common with TESL, it often refers to programs outside the K-12 setting, such as classes for adult students either in a college, night school setting or elsewhere.

-While these definitions are a great starting point, it is important to note that they may vary when applied in different communities, such as using ESOL and TESL interchangeably.
+While these definitions are a great starting point, it is important to note that they may vary when applied in different communities.
+Some people may use ESOL and TESL interchangeably.
 It is important to follow up with your program to be sure of all the relevant details.

-Other important considerations when choosing the focus of your preferred TESOL graduate programs is the age group you may want to work with.
-While not all programs may focus on specific age groups, if you are particularly interested in working with a certain population or group, such as early childhood education, secondary education, urban education, or some other relevant category, you may be able to find TESOL graduate programsthat allows you to pursue that interest.
+Other important considerations when choosing your preferred TESOL graduate programs is the population you may want to work with.
+While not all programs may focus on specific groups, some may allow you to pursue an interest in early childhood education, secondary education, urban education, or some other relevant category.

 TESOL Doctoral Programs

-On the other hand, Ed.D. programs (or Doctor of Education) might focus more strongly on the understand of and practical application of that research in an education setting.
+- TESOL EdD programs (Doctor of Education) typically focus more strongly on understanding and applying language acquisition research in an education setting, rather than conducting it.
 These programs might help to prepare you to use data to make decisions to help a classroom or school become a more effective learning environment for ELLs.

 ESL and TESOL Graduate Certificates